The 8th International STEELSIM Conference

 Who Should Submit

-This announcement will serve as the first call for papers.
-Please submit abstracts of 150 words or less at AIST.org under Conferences and Expositions, then Technology Training.
-Deadline for submission is 1 November 2018.
-Be sure to include the following information when submitting your abstract:
+Please submit abstracts of 150 words or less, and be sure to include the following information when submitting your abstract:

 Author(s), Company Affiliation(s) and Job Title(s)